 Technology Transfer and Outreach: Technology transfer activities include simultaneous involvement of environmental professionals at Fort Riley, the Army Environmental Center, and state regulatory and private contractors throughout this project.
-A written guide and Internet-based software product are being developed to assess the feasibility and help implement phytoremediation of washrack sediments.
+A written guide and Internet-based software product are being developed.
 Broad dissemination of project protocols and results is planned through workshops and platform presentations at various conferences.
+Participation in the RTDF nationwide phytoremediation field trial involving EPA, DOD, industry, and university collaborators will validate and promote regulatory acceptance of phytoremediation of TPH-contaminated soils.